jxxcarlson/counter-review-test/README.md

 The code is here, at https://github.com/jxxcarlson/counter-review-test.

-- The bare-bones counter app is in counter-original-src/
+- The bare-bones counter app is in `counter-original-src/`
-- The review rule is in review/src/ReviewConfig.elm
+- The review rule is in `review/src/ReviewConfig.elm`
-- The result of applying the review rule to teh bare-bones code is in src
+- The result of applying the review rule to teh bare-bones code is in `src`

-You can use the Makefile to manage things if you want to try this out:
+You can use the `Makefile` to manage things if you want to try this out:

-- Make install: install magic-link authentication on the bare-bones app.
+- `Make install`: install magic-link authentication on the bare-bones app.
-- Make uninstall: the inverse of the previous step
+- `Make uninstall`: the inverse of the previous step

 If you run make install, you will get an elm-review error message.
 So far, for me, this is a false positive.
 Somethng to be fixed.
 Also, I recommend